-Either way, the market — and analysts — may be underestimating the true potential of Prospect.
-The company has topped earnings estimates in each of its past four quarters.
-Between that and its trailing dividend yield of 10.5%, PSEC may be a smart risk to take.
+Either way, the market and analysts may be underestimating the true potential of Prospect.
+The company has met or topped earnings estimates in four of its past five quarters.
+Between that and its trailing dividend yield of 11.2%, PSEC may be a smart risk to take.

 Solar Senior Capital (SUNS)

 The trade-off for safety is yield.
-Solar Senior is only paying out 8.9% of the stock’s current price as an annualized dividend.
-It’s been paying it, and adding to it, faithfully since 2011 though.
+Solar Senior is only paying out 7.9% of the stock’s current price as an annualized dividend.
+And it’s been paying it, and adding to it, faithfully since 2011.

 Gladstone Investment (GAIN)

 It’s a riskier proposition, as investors have learned the hard way.
-The company missed its most recent quarterly earnings estimate, and shareholders have paid the price.
-GAIN has lost about a fourth of its value just since August.
-Yet, even with that pullback, the dividend yield of 8.3% seems less-than-thrilling compared to alternatives.
+The company missed its quarterly earnings estimate at the end of 2018 and shareholders have paid the price.
+GAIN lost about 12.4% of its value last year and missed its Q2 earnings estimate.
+You’ve gotta be cautious.

 Cross Timbers Royalty Trust (CRT)

-They’re a relatively rare breed these days, but oil and gas royalty investments are still around, and still dishing out dividend income.
-Cross Timbers Royalty Trust (NYSE:CRT) is one of the remaining names of the ilk, yielding 9.9%.
+They’re a relatively rare breed these days, but oil and gas royalty investments are still around and still dishing out dividend income.
+Cross Timbers Royalty Trust (NYSE:CRT) is one of the remaining names of the ilk.